 An Employee Stock Ownership Plan (ESOP) is a type of employee benefit that encourages the employees to acquire ownership of the firm.
 ESOP is a foreign concept, applied and used throughout the world now.
 This is given usually at the end of a year to motivate employees.

 The employer has the sole right to decide who will get this option.
-Although the employee has the option to buy these shares at a pre-decided price before the exercise date, there are still some rules and regulation, laid out by the Companies rule, that need to be followed.
+Although the employee has the option to buy these shares at a pre-decided price before the exercise date, there are still some rules and regulations, laid out by the Companies rule, that need to be followed.

 - Grant Date: It is the day when the employer and the employee decide to get into an agreement of owning shares in the future.